 Finding Support and Healing With Blue Moon Senior Counseling

+Grief and depression are deeply personal, and both deserve care.
+Grief honors love and loss, while depression is a condition that benefits from treatment.
+Knowing the difference can be the first step toward healing.
 If sadness feels too heavy, if energy is gone, or if connection feels out of reach, support is available.
-Blue Moon Senior Counseling provides counseling tailored to older adults, helping them face grief, manage depression, and move toward healing in a safe, caring space.
+Blue Moon Senior Counseling provides tailored senior mental health counseling, helping them face grief, manage depression, and move toward healing in a safe, caring space.
 You don’t have to go through this alone, support can make the journey lighter.
 Contact us today for more information.

 Frequently Asked Questions (FAQ)